 Exhibitions @St_Elvans

-All exhibitions are FREE to view and are available to browse Monday to Saturday from 10:00 to 16:00
+All exhibitions are completely FREE to view and are available to browse Monday to Saturday from 10:00 to 16:00

 Each month we also present our monthly WAM (Words - Art - Music) Night in the Gallery, which frequently ties in with our visiting exhibitions.
 For further information on the WAM Nights, visit www.stelvans.com/wam-words-art-music

-All exhibitions are FREE to view and are available to browse Monday to Saturday from 10:00 to 16:00
+All exhibitions are completely FREE to view and are available to browse Monday to Saturday from 10:00 to 16:00

 Each month we also present our monthly WAM (Words - Art - Music) Night in the Gallery, which frequently ties in with our visiting exhibitions.
 For further information on the WAM Nights, visit www.stelvans.com/wam-words-art-music